 Proud of its roots, the band plays at local events, parades and concerts and at Christmas time has a strong following of singers and supporters at carol events in pubs and churches.
 The carols, many of which are unique to the area, are also still played on Christmas Day and Boxing Day around Stannington village.

-Whilst maintaining a high playing standard the Band is proud of it's commitment to young and developing players and some of its longest serving players originally joined as youngsters.
+Whilst maintaining a high playing standard, the Band is proud of its commitment to young and developing players and some of its longest serving players originally joined as youngsters.
 As part of this commitment a Training Band was formed in 1997.
 To ensure that no-one, through personal financial circumstances, is denied the opportunity to fully participate, the Band provides instruments, uniforms, music etc. for all players from its own funds.

-In 2016, under the direction of MD, Derek Renshaw, the band enjoyed a succession of contest victories starting in March, scooping the top prize in the Second Section at the Yorkshire Areas.
+In 2016, under the direction of MD, Derek Renshaw, the band enjoyed a succession of contest victories starting in March, scooping the top prize in the Second Section at the Yorkshire Area Championships.
 In July, at the Whiston Festival of Brass, they came first in their section and were awarded the prize for most entertaining second section band with the bonus of Edward Knowles winning the best instrumentalist prize.

 September saw them competing against 15 of the best Second Section bands in the country and they proudly came back to Sheffield as National Second Section Champions – achieving an historical Area and National double in the same year.

 In October at the Bolsover Festival of Brass, the band was judged to have performed the best entertainment programme in their section and Principal Cornet, Richard Dowling, won the best soloist prize.
 And in November they topped off their most successful contesting year to date with a win at the Yorkshire and Humberside Brass Band Association Annual Contest in Holmfirth where they were judged best Second Section band, beating several First Section bands in a mixed group.